Aleydon/NodeJs-Template/README.md

 npx prisma migrate dev --name <migration_name>
 ```

+## Architecture

+This project follows the principles of Clean Architecture, promoting a clear separation of concerns and testability.
+The main layers are:

+- **Domain Layer:** Contains enterprise-wide business rules and entities (e.g., `User` entity).
+- **Application Layer:** Orchestrates the flow of data to and from the Domain Layer.
+It contains Use Cases (e.g., `CreateUserUseCase`, `UpdateUserUseCase`) that encapsulate application-specific business rules.
+Input validation using Zod is performed in this layer.
+- **Infrastructure Layer:** Handles external concerns such as database persistence (e.g., `PrismaUserRepository`), external APIs, and web frameworks (e.g., Express routes).
+- **Presentation Layer:** Deals with how the data is presented to the user (e.g., `UserController` handling HTTP requests and responses).

 ## Testing

 This project uses Jest for testing.
+Unit tests are primarily focused on the **Application Layer** (Use Cases) to ensure the core business logic is correct and isolated from external concerns.
+Dependencies are mocked to achieve true unit testing.

 To run the tests, use the following commands:

 - `npm test`: Run all tests.
 - `npm run test:watch`: Run all tests in watch mode.